HomeSpan/SomfyPlus/docs/README.md

 SomfyPlus is a universal, multi-channel, HomeKit Controller for Somfy RTS Motorized Window Shades and Patio Screens.
 Runs on an ESP32 device as an Arduino sketch.
 Built with [HomeSpan](https://github.com/HomeSpan/HomeSpan).

+Hardware used for this project:

+* An ESP32 board, such as the [Adafruit HUZZAH32 – ESP32 Feather Board](https://www.adafruit.com/product/3405)
+* An RFM69 Transceiver, such as this [RFM69HCW FeatherWing](https://www.sparkfun.com/products/10534) from Adafruit
+* Three pushbuttons (normally-open) to serve as the Somfy UP, DOWN, and MY buttons (the MY button also serves as the HomeSpan Control Button)
+* One LED and current-limiting resistor to serve as the HomeSpan Status LED
+* One LED and current-limiting resistor to provide visual feedback when RFM69 is transmitting Somfy RTS signals

 ## Overview

 Somfy motors are widely used in automated window shades, patios screens, and porch awnings.
 And though there are many different models, almost all are controlled with an RF system called RTS ([Radio Technology Somfy](https://asset.somfy.com/Document/dcb579ff-df8d-47d8-a288-01e06a4480ab_RTS_Brochure_5-2019.pdf)) that uses Somfy RF controllers, such as the 5-channel [Somfy Tellis RTS](https://www.somfysystems.com/en-us/products/1810633/telis-rts).